 Due to the seasonal nature of the retail business, the Company has historically experienced and expects to continue to experience seasonal fluctuations in its revenues, operating income and net income.
+Our stores typically generate a higher percentage of our annual net sales and profitability in the first and second quarters of our fiscal year compared to other quarters.
 Results of a period shorter than a full year may not be indicative of results expected for the entire year.
 Furthermore, the seasonal nature of our business may affect comparisons between periods.